 What’s with all the different numbered plastics?

 Plastics are numbered based on how they can be recycled.
 We currently accept plastics labelled 1 and 2.
 Most plastics are stamped with a “resin identification code.”
 Plastic stamped with the symbol of a triangle with 1 is polyethylene terephthalate (PET) and plastic stamped with a symbol of a triangle with a 2 is high-density polyethylene (HDPE).
 These plastics are used in a great amount of packaging, including a huge number of items that most people use everyday.
 The major soft drink companies (Coca-Cola and PepsiCo, for instance) only use easily recyclable plastic containers in this number range.
 But some companies that you think would be committed to easier recycling don’t…even some so-called “green” brands.
 It is very important that we don’t mix other plastics into our recycling stream, as that’s what gets entire loads rejected by recycling processors downstream.
 This vetting of material when self-recycling through us, vs. curbside recycling through your waste management company, is a key benefit of working with Foothills Recycling.
 Lastly, please remember that bottle caps must be taken off of bottles.
+It breaks our bailer.
 We collect them separately.

 Which plastic bags can be recycled?

 The simple rule of thumb is this: If you can stretch the plastic by, say, poking a finger into it, then it can be recycled.
 If you can’t, it’s unfortunately destined for the regular garbage.
-Most plastic bags, like grocery bags, bread bags and similar, are made with low-density polyethylene (LDPE), which stretches.
+Most plastic bags, like bread bags, bread bags and similar, are made with low-density polyethylene (LDPE), which stretches.
 However, many snack bags–like traditional potato chip, nut or popcorn bags–often are not.
 If in doubt, it’s easy to test which is which with a quick poke or pull of the plastic.

 Is it true that I should not recycle a pizza box?